KastnerRG/vitis_docker/README.md

   make install EXTRACTED=path/to/extracted/dir
   ```

-- You can export this volume with installed files to be imported elsewhere:
+- (Optional) You can export this volume with installed files to be imported elsewhere.
+You will need an additional 120GB space if you choose to do this:
   ```bash
   make export
   ```